spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the canary account to operate on.
  * `--bucket`: The name of a storage bucket that your specified account has access to.
+If you specify a globally unique bucket name that doesn't exist yet, Kayenta will create that bucket for you.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--root-folder`: The root folder in the chosen bucket to place all of the canary service's persistent data in (*Default*: `kayenta`).